JPII Board of Trustees photo

 Male board member

-Dr. Jason Greene is the Dean of the College of Business Administration at The University of Alabama in Huntsville and a Professor of Finance.
+Dr. Jason Greene is the Dean of the College of Business at The University of Alabama in Huntsville.
 A native of Louisville, KY, Dr. Greene earned his B.A. in Economics and Mathematics from Rhodes College and his Ph.D. in Finance from Indiana University.
 During his career, he has held faculty positions at Georgia State University and Southern Illinois University at Carbondale.
 In addition to consulting for numerous investment management companies, Dr. Greene served for several years on the executive management team of INTECH Investment Management.
-Dr. Greene and his wife, Michelle, have been married more than 25 years and their daughter, Ellie, is a junior at JPII.
-Dr. Greene has also been an active member of the JPII Academic Committee for the past two years.
+Dr. Greene and his wife, Michelle, have been married for more than 30 years and their daughter, Ellie, is an alumna of JPII.

 Female Board Member